 In this example, column totals show the combined team effort required for each feature.
 Row totals show the combined effort to deliver all the features in the release by each team.

 Press the Add data button and select the fields from your resource estimate metrics scorecard from the center column and then press Add Column button.

 Lastly, arrange the data as per the example below, set Within cells to Sum values and set the Calculate across rows and down columns control to summarize by Total.

 Report effort estimates across multiple releases (if required)

 The same principles above can be used to show aggregate team estimates across multiple releases.
-The column totals show the effort required for each release for all teams while the row totals show the effort required by each team for all of the selected releases.
+The column totals show the effort required for each release for all teams.
+The row totals show the effort required by each team for all of the selected releases.
 You can add color to your pivot table for greater clarity and reporting impact.

 These powerful reports can be invaluable in estimating and reporting the effort required from all teams to deliver your roadmap.
 Your collaborative team can be better informed of potential bottlenecks before they impact roadmap delivery.